Gradi/punchlan/README.md

 - No comments;
 - Still a lot of bugs;
 - It and it's programs run only on Windows; That is becase calling convention `System V x64 ABI` is not implemented.
+But LLVM's version should run on Linus too (not tested).

 Read [language](LANGUAGE.md) description to get better understanding about language.